Meituan-Dianping/vision-ui/resources/vision_diff_en.md

 - With vision diff, the two images are compared as if they were text files.
 The result is much more helpful so we can only focus on the real differences.

 ![](../image/image_5.png)

-## Performance

-The processing time is around 2-6s on corei7@2.2GHz.
-Higher similarity score takes less time.

-## Reference

-The path calculation of Vision-diff refers to [this paper](http://www.xmailserver.org/diff2.pdf).